andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

     number.
 Although I don't really know a way to explicitly exploit that fact even now, it does mean that there's a qualitative difference between 9D and below and 10D and above: anything above 9D is...especially degenerate.

+[^4]: Okay, I'll be honest --- I didn't actually know how to do the
+    combinatorics all up-front.
+What I did first was built the trees, and try to find patterns in the trees that I could explain with simple rules.
+I noticed the relationships between the factorials of numbers of things moved at each node, and I tweaked with the code doing some random maths until I got the right answers.
+But hey, if it works, it works, right? :)